4a616d6573205265696c6c79/tartiflette/README.md

 Comcast prefixs; it was highly un-aggregated, but we aggregated them.

 Where do we store the results?
 For starters, just in memory.
-This is one of 42 places that the next stages could improve.
+This is one of 42 things that the next stages could improve.
+But we decided to take the minimal non-damaging path to results.

 With ten processes, in 13 seconds we extract ten Comcast traceroute results from the full stream.
 Daniel and Massimo convinced us that this